-However, a paper recently published in Expert Review Clinical Pharmacology suugests statins may act as “mitochondrial toxins” with negative effects on the heart and blood vessels not only via the depletion of CoQ10, but also by inhibiting “the synthesis of vitamin K2, the cofactor for matrix Gla-protein activation, which in turn protects arteries from calcification” (6).
+However, a paper recently published in Expert Review Clinical Pharmacology suggests statins may act as “mitochondrial toxins” with negative effects on the heart and blood vessels not only via CoQ10 depletion, but also by inhibiting “the synthesis of vitamin K2, the cofactor for matrix Gla-protein activation, which in turn protects arteries from calcification” (6).

 This new paper speaks directly to statins interrupting the mechanism of action by which vitamin K2 inhibits calcification.
 Yet while CoQ10 and vitamin K2 are both affected by statins, no recommendation currently exists for supplemental vitamin K2 to be given to statin patients.
 That is something that the medical community needs to consider.
 WF